All posts

 Hire employees or contractors1099s and W-2s reference the employing entity's EIN

-Every US LLC needs an EIN.
-There is no exception.
-A single-member LLC owned by a foreign person still needs an EIN because the LLC has IRS filing obligations (Form 5472 + pro forma Form 1120) that require the entity to be identified.
+Every US LLC needs an EIN, no exception.
+Even a single-member LLC owned by a foreign person has IRS filing obligations (Form 5472 + pro forma Form 1120), and those forms require the entity's EIN.

 How to get an EIN as a non-resident

 Option 1: Fax Form SS-4.
-Download Form SS-4 from the IRS website, complete it with the foreign responsible party's information (passport number, foreign address), and fax it to the IRS at (855) 641-6935.
-Processing time is 4-8 weeks.
-The IRS will fax back a confirmation letter with the EIN.
+Download Form SS-4, fill in your passport number and foreign address, and fax it to (855) 641-6935.
+Expect 4-8 weeks.
+The IRS faxes back a confirmation letter with the EIN.

 Option 3: Use a formation service.
-Stripe Atlas, Firstbase, and Doola all include EIN obtainment in their formation packages.
-They file Form SS-4 on behalf of the founder.
-Processing time varies from 1-6 weeks depending on IRS backlogs.
+Stripe Atlas, Firstbase, and Doola all file Form SS-4 as part of their formation packages.
+Processing varies from 1-6 weeks depending on IRS backlogs.

 Option 4: Mail Form SS-4.
-Mail the completed form to: Internal Revenue Service, Attn: EIN International Operation, Cincinnati, OH 45999.
-Processing time is 4-6 weeks.
-This is the slowest method and is used as a fallback when fax and phone are unavailable.
+Mail to: Internal Revenue Service, Attn: EIN International Operation, Cincinnati, OH 45999.
+Takes 4-6 weeks.
+Last resort.

-The EIN is free.
-The IRS does not charge for it.
-Formation services that charge separately for "EIN obtainment" are charging for the labor of filing the form, not for the number itself.
+The EIN itself is free.
+If a formation service charges separately for "EIN obtainment," they are charging for the labor of filing the form, not the number.

 ITIN: the individual identifier

-The ITIN is a 9-digit number (formatted 9XX-XX-XXXX, always starting with 9) assigned by the IRS to foreign individuals who have US tax obligations but do not qualify for a Social Security Number.
+The ITIN (9XX-XX-XXXX, always starting with 9) identifies you, the foreign individual, not your LLC.
+The IRS assigns it to people who have US tax obligations but do not qualify for a Social Security Number.
+Full eligibility details are on the IRS ITIN page.

 What an ITIN is used for: